amburgey/Browntreesnake_ATTRACTANTS/README.md

 ## We fit two models in a Spatially Explicit Capture-Recapture framework.
 Details of this work can be found in the published journal article on this topic.
 ## Details of article TBD

+### Start in Scripts to run data prep and analyses; Files to calculate results are EncounterRateComparisons and PredictiveSingleNight